ahogen/ahogen.github.io/content/publication/custom-hardware-in-education.md

 selected = true
-publication = "In *2017 ASEE Annual Conference & Exposition*, ASEE." publication_short = "In this paper, we review commercial based offerings versus our custom hardware from both the pedagogical and value perspectives." authors = ["Alexander Hogen, Prof. Kevin Pintong"]
+publication = "In *2017 ASEE Annual Conference & Exposition*, ASEE." publication_short = "In this paper, we review commercial based offerings versus our custom hardware from both the pedagogical and value perspectives." authors = ["Prof. Kevin Pintong, Alexander Hogen"]
 +++